-Benefits of Employee Time Tracking
+What Are the Benefits of Employee Time Tracking?

-If you prefer a traditional method of keeping time, consider mounting an automated time clock to the wall.
+If you prefer a traditional method of tracking time, consider mounting an automated time clock to the wall.
 Every employee gets a time card.
 Each time the person leaves and returns to work, they slide the card under the print mechanism on the clock, where it receives a timestamp.
 The clocks print the exact time worked each day.
-Keep in mind you have to enter those hours manually to process payroll, which can add a significant amount of time to the process.
+Keep in mind; you have to enter those hours manually to process payroll, which can add a significant amount of time to the process.
 For small companies, a manual method of entering start and stop times on a spreadsheet may save money and serve as a convenient method of tracking time.

 Consider using a cell phone application that uses GPS to track and monitor employee hours when they’re away from the office.
 This type of mobile attendance system lets you monitor locations legally so you can confirm the hours logged by the individual.
 The GPS starts monitoring movement when the employee logs in for the day and stops when they clock out.